lexonegit/Unity-RTS-Selection/README.md

 # Unity RTS Selection

 - Select *units* in the style of various RTS games (Age of Empires, etc...)
+- Also supports single selecting and adding or removing from current selection
 - Clean and efficient raycast based implementation
 - Works for both perspective and orthographic cameras